**Updated November 2018**

 Twin Cities Juneteenth

-The annual Juneteenth celebration is a favorited family event.
+The annual Juneteenth celebration is a favorite family event.
 Parking is free, and you can look forward to live music, family activities, local vendors, and more.

 It’s not summer until it’s Aquatennial time!
 July 18th to 21st, attend the community event that blends fitness and fun, featuring an evening parade, fireworks, a 5K and more exciting activities!